Introduction of Foundation for House

 The structural stability of the foundation of the building is a very essential requirement for the construction of a good Foundation.
-The foundation should be stable and save to resist any settlement.
+The foundation should be stable and safe to resist any settlement.

-The foundation which should be rigid to take the superimposed load which may unevenly be distributed.
+The foundation should be rigid to take the superimposed load which may unevenly be distributed.